abrahamkoloboe27/Youtube-Scraper/architecture.md

 ```

-This diagram illustrates the main interactions between the extraction, storage, and synchronization components, using clear English labels and grouping for better readability and international documentation.
+This diagram illustrates the main interactions between the extraction, storage, and synchronization components.